HBPMedical/mip-docs/README.md

 In the following sections, links and references to useful information is made available.

-# 7.1 Release
+# 8.0 Release Major Updates

-The 7.1 release integrates a mechanism for Secure Multiparty Computation (SMPC), providing cryptographic guaranties that local, partial, results are never known.
-The feature is provided as an opt-in deployment configuration option and allows fine grained control over the enforcement of the SMPC pipeline.
+**1)** Initial integration of differential privacy, provided by the Secure Multiparty Computation (SMPC) cluster, providing cryptographic guaranties that local, partial, results are never known.
+The feature is provided as an opt-in deployment configuration option and allows fine-grained control over the enforcement of it (differential-privacy) in the SMPC pipeline.

-Additionally, MIP deployment and operations has been moved to an orchestrator based approach and is currently offered through a Kubernetes managed cluster.
+**2)** The exareme2 engine was enhanced with workflow capabilities  and thus galaxy workflow engine were deprecated and removed.

+**3)** A new algorithmic approach has been used, where each node is creating its own model and all the models are summed using the [federated averaging](https://www.educative.io/answers/what-is-federated-averaging-fedavg) technique.

+**4)** New algorithms include naive bayes, cross validation included, for nominal and numerical CDEs and SVM (Support Vector Machine) which uses the federated averaging technique.

+**5)** Documentation was added for integrating the ELK stack together with prometheus.
+These services, offer log aggregation, search and system resources monitoring across all nodes.

-Several improvements are included in the MIP 7.1 release, including aspects for its scalability, performance, stability, operation and management.
-Health monitoring endpoints and visualization improvements have been introduced while experiment outcomes are now comprehensively bundled and are available for exporting from the end-users
+**6)** Several additional improvements are included in the MIP 8.0 release, including aspects for its security, stability, operation and monitoring.

-Current version, pertinent to this documentation is release 7.1 .
-See [the release notes and individual component releases that comprise MIP 7.1](./Components.md)
+Current version, pertinent to this documentation is release 8.0 .
+See [the release notes and individual component releases that comprise MIP 8.0](./Components.md)

 # MIP Components